 We had a great time together with lots of laughs and swimming, kayaking, hunting for sharks teeth on the beach, catching some beautiful sunsets and even celebrating our granddaughter’s second birthday.

 If you love Greek/Mediterranean flavors like I do, you’ll love this dip.
-Simple ingredients come together in a snap with plenty of wow factor and you can make it ahead of time which in my book equals Easy Entertaining.
+Simple ingredients come together in a snap with plenty of wow factor.
+Bonus: you can make it ahead of time which in my book equals Easy Entertaining.

 - feta cheese